Investors focus on retailers as wages rise

 “When salaries do jump to levels that would cause inflation, then that could negatively impact earnings growth,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-Reporting by Caroline Valetkevitch; Editing by Alden Bentley and James Dalgleish
+Reporting by Caroline Valetkevitch; Editing by Alden Bentley, James Dalgleish and Sonya Hepinstall